 iTunes' Death Is All About How We Listen To Music Today

 After 18 years, Apple is killing iTunes — well, sort of.
-The media management software for most Mac users (and many Windows users) is being broken into separate pieces for separate uses: On the new Catalina Mac operating system, music, podcasts and television will soon have their own apps.
+The media management software for most Mac users (and many Windows users) is being broken into separate pieces for separate uses: Music, podcasts and television will soon have their own apps on the new Catalina Mac operating system.

 Apple announced the move on Monday along with new hardware, including a new Mac Pro and Pro Display XDR, and entertainment and lifestyle features.

 But the company's presentation, at its developers conference in San Jose, Calif., offered a lot of suspense around iTunes.
-"Tell me about iTunes or leave me alone while I feverishly try to back up my library lmao" tweeted one user.
+"Tell me about iTunes or leave me alone while I feverishly try to back up my library lmao," tweeted one user.

 Apple laid to rest a misapprehension that the iTunes Store (where users purchase songs and albums for download) would be going away in favor of Apple Music (the company's streaming service).
 The iTunes Store will remain, as will the music that people bought from it.
 But Apple did address a long-running complaint from users of the iTunes desktop app: mainly, that it's trying to be too many things at once.

-At Monday's conference, Apple Senior Vice President of Software Engineering Craig Federighi joked about this.
-"Customers love iTunes and everything it can do," he said, before sarcastically asking: "But if there's one thing we hear over and over, it's can iTunes do even more?"
+At Monday's conference, Craig Federighi, Apple's senior vice president of software engineering, joked about this.
+"Customers love iTunes and everything it can do," he said, before sarcastically asking: "But if there's one thing we hear over and over, it's 'Can iTunes do even more?' "

-Apple announced it will be launching a new standalone music app for Mac, as well as a new and improved TV app and a podcast app.
+Apple announced it will be launching a new stand-alone music app for Mac, as well as a new and improved TV app and a podcast app.
 And it said device syncing will now be handled in the Finder, the macOS file manager.
 Apple did not say how syncing iPhones or iPads would be handled on Windows machines.

-iTunes will continue as a music store, but the new music app will be more closely aligned with Apple's music streaming service.
+iTunes will continue as a music store, but the new music app will be more closely aligned with Apple's music-streaming service.

 Apple has seen a decline in iPhone sales due to a confluence of factors, including fewer buyers in China and an extended upgrade cycle.
-The company has been rebranding itself as a streaming entertainment provider.
+The company has been rebranding itself as a streaming-entertainment provider.

-And it has made no secret of looking to grow its "services" businesses, including the Apple Music streaming service, a forthcoming TV streaming service and a magazine subscription service.
+And it has made no secret of looking to grow its services businesses, including the Apple Music streaming service, a forthcoming TV-streaming service and a magazine subscription service.

 So is owning music becoming a thing of the past?